TiagoSantaRita/FCC_demographic_data_analyzer/README.md

 # Demographic Data Analyzer

-### this is my take and solution to the  [PROBLEM](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer).
+### this is my take and solution to the  [Demographic Data Analyzer Problem](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer).
 If you need any help just contact me